 The headgate of fall?
 Apple picking in Ga – especially in the North Georgia Mountains.
 Only a short drive from Atlanta, these U-Pick Georgia apple orchards are sure to create memories with your family and answer that question, where is the right apple picking near me?

 Other sites give you a list, we have the inside scoop on apple picking in Ga with kids, for organic apples, those with lots of activities, and those with only a few.
 No into apple picking?
 We know the best places to grab a peck and go.
+We’ve also got the scoop on great fall festivals and Halloween events you can pair with an apple outing.
 Read on for all your fall apple needs.

 Fall begins early in Georgia, at least when it comes to picking apples, and there is no better place than the Apple Capital of Georgia – Gilmer County.
 John W. Clayton is credited with introducing the first apples to Gilmer County in 1903.
 Over a hundred years later, this north Georgia area produces more than 250,000 bushels of apples annually in over 30 varieties.